priyansh201480/Face-mask-detection-model/README.md

 ### FaceMaskDetector
 * Created by Priyansh Agarwal
 * (https://github.com/priyansh201480/Face-mask-detection-model)
-* Building a simple facemask detector using Deep Learning and CNN architecture and OpenCV
+* Build a simple facemask detector model using Deep Learning, CNN architecture and OpenCV.

 ### How to use:
 * Install the packages in the requirements.txt file